thood21/SeniorProject/README.md

-# Senior Project: Coral Dev Board Real-time Edge Analytics of Human Pose and Emotion
+# Senior Project: Coral Dev Board Real-time Edge Analytics of Human Pose and Face
-Senior Project using TensorFlow Lite on a Coral Dev Board to leverage edge analytics on human pose and emotion recognition and detection.
+Senior Project using TensorFlow Lite on a Coral Dev Board to leverage edge analytics on human pose and face recognition and detection.

 ## Information
 All pre-requisites and prior information needed will be detailed in the below sections.